orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 advisory (and in general, a list of published advisories) and the documentation of a CVD process in progress (in case of a wide-impact exploited security vulnerability without a published fix, for example).

-If a Market Surveillance Authority finds that a Steward does not comply with its obligations (what probably means not having the Policy and/or not promoting the best practices), they require Steward to ensure that all appropriate corrective actions are taken.
+If a Market Surveillance Authority finds that a Steward does not comply with its obligations (which probably means not having the Policy and/or not promoting the best practices), they require Steward to ensure that all appropriate corrective actions are taken.
 As a result, Stewards "shall ensure" (formulation from the law) that all appropriate corrective action is taken in respect of their obligations.
 It means that the Steward needs to have a way to